gidlov/copycat/README.md

-Copycat - A PHP Scrapping Class
+Copycat - A PHP Scraping Class
 =====================

 You *may* find more info on [gidlov.com/copycat][1]